-The AMP focuses on assets that support the ICT service.
+The AMP focuses on assets that support the ICT service provided by Digital Solutions Services branch and other branches.
 The key assets that make up the service and their values as recorded in the financial asset register are detailed in Table 1.
-Future revisions of the plan will refine the asset classification.
+Future revisions of the plan will refine the asset type classification.

-Table 1 provides a brief description of the currently included items.
+Table 1 provides a brief description of the items currently included in the financial system register.